 And so she dropped not one but two music videos on 22nd September 2019.

 The first is a benga version.
 Its playful video was shot in an open-air market in Nairobi (Toi fans anywhere?)
 It captures the lovestruck Serro, sorry Syombua, trying to woo Kasyoki wa Mitumba with all the tactics she can think of.
-Syombua looks like your ordinary village girl who will do anything to get what she wants.
+Syombua looks like your ordinary Kenyan girl who will do anything to get what she wants.

-The softer version is a few seconds longer.
+The acoustic version is a few seconds longer.
 In this one, Serro is away from the sunny streets of Nairobi and seated alone in a room.
 It’s just her and her guitar under a spotlight, adorned in a flattering Ankara gown while serenading her crush.

 Kasyoki is truly a lucky man.

 Both music videos were shot by the seasoned director Johnson Kyalo.
 And once again, Serro collaborated with the multi-talented producer Mutoriah who is working on her debut album.
 And who was recently recruited to Muthoni Drummer Queen’s music incubation program perFORM.